-No Place Name Address/location Statement of significance Physical Description Management Category The dwelling does not present in its original form with changes to the roof, façade and cladding Catogory 39 Success Hill Reserve' R 16456, Seventh Avenue, Bassendean The place has aesthetic value as a well maintained landscape of mature trees, shrubs and grasses in an undulating setting adjacent to the Swan River.
+No Place Name Address/location Statement of significance Physical Description Management Category The dwelling does not present in its original form with changes to the roof, façade and cladding 39 Success Hill Reserve' R 16456, Seventh Avenue, Bassendean The place has aesthetic value as a well maintained landscape of mature trees, shrubs and grasses in an undulating setting adjacent to the Swan River.
 The place has historic and social value for the members of the Indigenous groups who have a strong association with the place.
 The place has historic value for the many purposes which the place has used for since 1831; from water source, market garden, mine site, recreational reserve and meeting place.
 Success Hill has social value for the many members of the community who have used the place in the past and present for a variety of purposes.
 The place contributes to the Bassendean community's sense of place for its continuity as a public place since 1831 A large reserve that had been an important Aboriginal meeting place.
 It was also an important water source from Success Spring and a supplier of local sand.
-The Swan River runs through the park and the planted environment is a mixture of native bushland and cultivated parkland with accessible pathways, play and sports equipment, picnic facilities and lookouts along the river with bridges and jetties enabling the visitors to Considerable Category 2
+The Swan River runs through the park and the planted environment is a mixture of native bushland and cultivated parkland with accessible pathways, play and sports equipment, picnic facilities and lookouts along the river with bridges and jetties enabling the visitors to experience the river.
+The hill is a grassed mound populated Considerable Category 2

 No Place Name Address/location Statement of significance Physical Description Management Category 40 House & Moreton Bay Fig Tree Lot 15 (No. 8) Thompson Road, Bassendean The place has aesthetic value as an excellent intact example of a residence built in the late 19th century in the Victorian Georgian style within a garden setting including an impressive Morton Bay Fig Tree.
 The place has historic value for its association with the development of the district in the 19th century.
 The place has social value as a demonstration of the type of accommodation built in the late 19th century for affluent members of the community.
-The place has historic value for its association with early settlers, the Dodd, Thompson and Lukin families. land originally cultivated by the Dodd family, who were early settlers of Western Australia.
+The place has historic value for its association with early settlers, the Dodd, Thompson and Lukin families. positioned in the corner of the garden and branches out over to the far side of the road.
+The garden also contains a myriad of mature planting to create a luxurious setting of dense planting to the house.
+The Moreton Bay Fig is marked by a National Trust plaque commemorating the planting in the late 19th century on land originally cultivated by the Dodd family, who were early settlers of Western Australia.
 Considerable Category 2 41 Bassendean Primary School R 24731 (No. 70) West Road, Bassendean •The earliest buildings in the school grounds have aesthetic value for their demonstration of the Federation style in an educational institution and are representative of the government designs of the period.
 A single storey building constructed of red brick with a corrugate metal roof.
 The front entrance is located towards the west corner of façade.
 The timber and glass front door is a modern addition.
 Above the front door is a timber framed window Considerable Category 2